 Many years ago, neurosurgeons were primarily responsible for spine surgery, but in the past 20-25 years or so spine surgery has evolved so that both neurosurgeons and orthopedic surgeons specialize in spine surgery, and for most of the typical spine operations both types of surgeons are equally well qualified.

-In both specialties, the surgeons may subspecialize, such as in the case of surgeons who specialize in pediatrics, cervical spine, lumbar spine, hand surgery, plastic surgery, foot and ankle surgery or in other areas or procedures.
+In both specialties, the surgeons may subspecialize, such as in the case of surgeons who specialize in pediatrics, cervical spine, lumbar spine, hand and wrist surgery, plastic surgery, or in other areas or procedures.

 Neurosurgeons may be Medical Doctors or Doctors of Osteopathic Medicine, and complete a five to six year residency focused on the surgical treatment of neurological conditions.
 Neurosurgeons are trained in the diagnosis and treatment of disorders involving:

 Some neurosurgeons specialize exclusively on brain surgery, some on spine surgery, and some split their practice between the two.

 Orthopedic surgeons may be Medical Doctors (MD) or Doctors of Osteopathic Medicine (DO) who have completed a five-year surgical residency focused on the treatment of musculoskeletal conditions.
-Orthopedists specialize in the diagnosis and treatment of almost all bone and joint disorders.
+Orthopedists specialize in the diagnosis and treatment of almost all bone and joint disorders, such as: